younesaitmha/Managing-School-Database/README.md

 > mysql-connector \
 > pillow

-for the installation use the command
+* for the installation use the command
     > pip install -r requirements.txt

+* install MYSQL

+* create the database in mysql by the code in the file **ScriptToCreateDatabase.sql**